Review checklist

 Windows, doors, ceiling height, lighting, and perspective may become more dramatic but less accurate.

-• QA notes stay visible beside render attempts.
+• Automatic QA notes stay visible beside render attempts.

 • Comments remain tied to the room and image.